Tutorial: Gate-based superconducting quantum computing: Implementation of Quantum Computation

-The challenge in making a JTWPA is the phase matching: the phases of all interacting tones (pump, signal, and idler) must be matched.
-(A resonator-based JPA is free from this problem because it is geometrically confined.)
-The phase mismatch results from changes in phase velocity, i.e., the refractive index, caused by the interaction between the strong pump tone and the nonlinear medium.
-To match the phase, we create a local distortion in the dispersion relation as shown in Fig.~\ref{fig:paraamp}(e).
-Then, depending on the pump current $I_\textrm{p}$, a value of $\omega_\textrm{p}$ that matches the phase can be chosen.
-If $I_\textrm{p}$ is very small compared to the critical current of the junction, the phase mismatch will be small; thus, a frequency where the wave vector is close to that from the linear dispersion relation (long-dashed line) will match the phase well.
-Frequency a in Fig.~\ref{fig:paraamp}(e) is an example for this.
-For $I_\textrm{p}$ comparable to the junction critical current, we have to choose a frequency where the dispersion relation deviates significantly from the linear one as $\omega_\textrm{p}$; frequency b is such an example.
-For actual implementation, we can either insert a resonant structure near each Josephson junction\cite{macklin2015, obrien2015} or periodically modulate the refractive index similarly to what is done in photonic crystals [Fig.~\ref{fig:paraamp}(d)].\cite{planat2020} Here, modulating the refractive index can be achieved by modulating the size of the junctions in DC SQUIDs.
+The primary challenge in realizing a JTWPA is phase matching, i.e., momentum conservation: the phases of all interacting tones must be matched.
+Considering a JTWPA operated by current pumping (a four-photon process), the wave vectors of the pump $k_\mathrm{p}$, the signal $k_\mathrm{s}$, and the idler $k_\mathrm{I}$ must satisfy $2k_\mathrm{p}=k_\mathrm{s}+k_\mathrm{I}$.
+The phase mismatch results from changes in the refractive index caused by the interaction between the strong pump tone and the nonlinear medium.
+This leads to $\Delta k=k_\mathrm{s}+k_\mathrm{I}-2k_\mathrm{p} > 0$, as represented by the discrepancy between the dotted and solid black lines in Fig.~\ref{fig:paraamp}(f).
+(Resonator-based JPAs are free from this problem due to their geometric confinement.)
+To match the phases, we create a local distortion in the dispersion relation.
+Then, we can select a pump frequency $\omega_\mathrm{p}$ at which $k_\mathrm{p}$ is larger than its value without dispersion relation engineering [Fig.~\ref{fig:paraamp}(e)], thereby compensating for the mismatch and yielding $\Delta k=0$, as shown by the overlap between the red dashed line and the black solid line in Fig.~\ref{fig:paraamp}(f).
+For actual implementation, we can either insert a resonant structure near each Josephson junction\cite{macklin2015, obrien2015, white2015} or periodically modulate the refractive index, similar to what is done in photonic crystals [Fig.~\ref{fig:paraamp}(d)].\cite{planat2020, howe2026} Here, modulating the refractive index can be achieved by varying the sizes of the junctions in the DC SQUIDs.

 These JPAs can perform as quantum-limited amplifiers, which add only the minimum noise allowed by the laws of quantum mechanics.
-For a phase-preserving linear amplifier, whose gain is the same regardless of the phase of the input signal, this minimum amount of added noise is equivalent to half a photon.\cite{caves1982, caves2012} For theories of parametric amplification, including JPA, see Refs.~\onlinecite{roy2018, clerk2010, eichler2014, carmichael2, haus}.
+For a phase-preserving linear amplifier, whose gain is the same regardless of the phase of the input signal, this minimum amount of added noise is equivalent to half a photon.\cite{caves1982, caves2012} For theories of parametric amplification, including JPAs, see Refs.~\onlinecite{roy2018, aumentado2020, clerk2010, eichler2014, carmichael2, haus}.